GaryHilares/Rubber-Numbers/docs/CONTRIBUTING.md

 You can also contribute in other aspects of the project.
 To do so, follow these steps:
 1. Discuss your change in the channel of the Discord server that corresponds to the change you want to make.
 2. Create the change.
-3. Upload it either in the Discord server or add it to the repository by a Pull Request.
+3. Upload it either in the Discord server or add it to the repository by a Pull Request (see Pull Requests section).